kivy-garden/garden.joystick/README.md

 **Style:**

 The joystick is composed 3 circles, two for the base (*inner & outer*) and one for the pad.
 Each of the circles has properties for size, background color, outline color, & outline width.
-There

 ## Usage: